mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

    Discards all changes, which have not already been confirmed with `Save`.
 *  **Save**
    Save your changed settings.
 *  **Server & Services**
-   'On' indicates a server or service is on, '-' indicates it is off.
+   'On' indicates a server or service is on, '-' indicates the service is off.
 A check box indicates this service is part of 'Groupstart'.
    ![MAMP](ServerServices.png)

 ---